alojzmilicevic/alojzmilicevic/README.md

 # Welcome! 🎉

 Hi there!
 Thanks for stopping by my profile.
-My name is [Your Name] and I am a fullstack developer with a passion for creating intuitive and engaging web applications.
+My name is Alojz Milicevic and I am a fullstack developer with a passion for creating intuitive and engaging web applications.

 # What I'm Interested In 💻